MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Açıklamalar

-`COleIPFrameWndEx` Nesneye ait bölmeler için yeni bir yerleştirme durumu belirtmek için bu işlevi kullanın.
+`COleIPFrameWndEx` nesnesine ait bölmeler için yeni bir yerleştirme durumu belirtmek için bu işlevi kullanın.

 ##  <a name="setuptoolbarmenu"></a>Cotaipframewndex:: SetupToolbarMenu